timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-04-22:
+# Objectives for Today 2020-04-23:

 ## Morning

-- Exploring new track segments and wild ideas for Eggcelerate!
+- Create a Wind Mill obstacle the player must drive through with some timing elements.
+- Add a new gear to the car so it can reverse.

 ## Evening

-- Playing LudumDare games by first come first serve, with subs getting advantage.
+- Playing LudumDare 10 to 15 (max) games by first come first serve, with subs getting advantage.

 ## NOTICE